moodle/devdocs/general/development/process/testing/qa.md

 The [Moodle QA Testing Site](https://qa.moodledemo.net/) is updated daily at around 13:00 UTC with the latest bug fixes to enable you to re-run QA tests.

-:::danger Important

-To prevent the site being used for sending spam, **no emails are sent from it**.
-Thus, tests involving email cannot be run using the Moodle QA Testing Site.
-(If such tests are attempted, an email debug message is displayed.
-This is not a bug but rather expected behaviour.)
+Credentials for Teacher and student accounts are provided on the login page.

+:::info E-mail on the QA site

+No e-mail will be sent from the QA server.
+Tests involving e-mail **cannot** be performed on the Moodle QA Testing Site.

+If you perform any test which tries to send e-mail, a debugging message will be displayed.

 :::

-Teacher and student accounts are provided.

-:::tip
+:::tip Admin access

-If you would like **admin access** to the Moodle QA Testing Site for running certain tests, please ask in the [Moodle QA Telegram chat room](https://t.me/moodleqa) or the [Testing and QA forum](https://moodle.org/mod/forum/view.php?id=56) for someone to send you the account credentials via private message.
+If you require admin access to the Moodle QA Testing Site for running certain tests, please ask in the [Moodle QA Telegram chat room](https://t.me/moodleqa) or the [Testing and QA forum](https://moodle.org/mod/forum/view.php?id=56) for someone to send you the account credentials via private message.

 :::